Khalid Bakdash: Secretary of the Syrian Communist Party

 Returning in 1936, Bakdash took control of the Communist Party of Syria and Lebanon as secretary, a post he would retain without interruption for the rest of his life.
 He led the Syrian underground against Vichy France during that regime's control of Syria.
-When Syria came under allied control in 1942, the French government promised it independence and legalized the Communist Party, until then banned.
+When Syria came under allied control in 1942, the French government promised it independence and legalized the Communist Party, which was until then banned.

 Bakdash took a moderate approach as secretary of the Syrian Communist Party.
 The party rules and programme which he drew up in 1944 reflected a determination to conform to the political circumstances of the Arab world of the time.
 They emphasized the party's attachment to the anti-colonial struggle and sought to establish it as a democratic mass movement rather than the restricted Marxist–Leninist vanguard organisation which a close adherence to Leninist principles might have dictated.

 Although Bakdash is often referred to as the doyen or elder statesman of Arab communism, his actual influence on other Arab communist parties was not as great as this phrase might suggest.
 He had, in particular, a stormy relationship with Fahd, leader of the Iraqi Communist Party from 1941 until 1949.
 In the early to mid-1940s, Bakdash supported the Iraqi People's Party led by Aziz Sharif, which followed the example of the Syrian Communist Party in seeking to build a broad party emphasizing the national question, contrary to the more orthodox Leninist approach adopted by Fahd's party.
 Fahd also appears to have suspected him of suborning Iraqi communists resident in Damascus.